 One of the great benefits of working from home is that you can also do everything outside the house at off-peak Times:

-Literally, all appointments during the week are so efficient during working hours you can save months of wasted time, which you can make up earlier or later in the day.
+All appointments during the week are so efficient during working hours you can save months of wasted time, which you can make up earlier or later in the day.

 23. Be Super Productive In The Morning